Bongani Mayosi National Health Scholars Programme (BM-NHSP) South Africa 2021 – 2022

 - Support letter outlining the availability of research funding or running cost

-- PhD proposal aligned with the priority research areas, and an abstract outlining the following: rationale, design, feasibility, plans for research translation, information dissemination and potential impact of the proposed research project (2 pages)
+- Abstract of the PhD proposal, aligned with the priority research areas, outlining the following: rationale, design, feasibility, plans for research translation, information dissemination and potential impact of the proposed research project (2 pages)

-- Official letter of approval for the final version of your research proposal
+- Official letter of approval of your research proposal

 - Letter from host institution detailing your career plan after completing the PhD (1 page)